-To maintain the rigor and relevance of all content competencies and objectives, annual followup and review must occur and should include the following:
+In order to maintain the rigor and relevance of all content competencies and objectives, annual followup and review must occur and should include the following:

-- o A review of student achievements and suggestions for continuous improvement. - o A review of any changes in local or state standards &/or curriculum that may affect the program. - o Completion of professional development activities by all collaborating instructors involving both academic and/or technical education
+- 1. A review of student achievements and suggestions for continuous improvement. - 2.
+A review of any changes in local or state standards &/or curriculum that may affect the program. - 3.
+Completion of professional development activities by all collaborating instructors involving both academic and/or technical education.